How Elders’ Theatre Workshops Can Benefit Senior Citizens

 Elders’ Theatre is a unique concept that can offer several health and social benefits for senior citizens.
 Vijay Padaki and Vijji Chari of Bangalore Little Theatre Foundation aim to introduce the idea here.

 Theatre is not an alien term for many senior citizens but a theatre workshop specifically designed for them is still a rarity in India.
 Elder’s theatre as a concept and form of drama designed specifically for older adults is popular overseas, with Wikipedia mentioning over 800 groups around the world.
-The techniques used in Elders’ Theatre involve storytelling, theatre games and other exercises and as Vijay Padaki, who along with Vijji Chari is working towards introducing the concept in India puts it, is certainly more of a doing process rather than instructional.
-It involves elementary body management techniques such as breathing, diaphragm use, relaxation and simple folk dancing as well as theatre games and dance exercises.
+The techniques used in Elders’ Theatre involve storytelling, theatre games and other exercises and as Vijay Padaki, who along with corporate trainer and storyteller Vijji Chari is working towards introducing the concept in India puts it, is certainly more of a doing process rather than instructional.
+It involves elementary body management techniques such as breathing, diaphragm use, relaxation and simple folk dancing as well.

 “If I can do certain things with body-mind-voice, why shouldn’t they?”
 That’s how Padaki, who’s in his 70s, puts it, though acknowledging that culturally it becomes difficult in India to open people’s minds towards programs such as this.